bschnitz/SDAfterEval/README.md

 #### INSTALLATION

-To make this package usable, you have to initialize the necessary tools:
+To make this package usable, you have to initialize the necessary tools (issue following command from the root directory of this git repository):

     git submodule update --init --recursive

-After that you may just run it from the root directory of this git repository (the directory this README is contained in) by issuing the following command:
+After that you can run sdae from the root directory of this git repository (the directory this README is contained in) by issuing the following command:

     PYTHONPATH=. python3 sdae